 - 1. Set the parking brake.
 Move the power take off (PTO) to "ON".
 Now turn the ignition key to "START"; the engine should not crank. - 2.
 Push the power take off (PTO) to "OFF" and release the parking brake.
 Now turn the ignition key to "START"; the engine should not crank. - 3.
 Set the parking brake, move the power take off (PTO) to "OFF" and move the hydro control pedal forward from the neutral; the engine should not crank. - 4.
-Set the parking brake and move the power take off (PTO) to "OFF" (On gear drive models the speed selector lever must be in "N" neutral).
+Set the parking brake and move the power take off (PTO) to "OFF".
 Now start the engine.
 While the engine is running, release the parking brake and rise slightly from the seat; the engine should stop. - 5.
 Set the parking brake and restart the engine.
-While the engine is running, and the parking brake is engaged, move the hydro pedal forward; the engine should stop.

-- With the parking brake released, turn the ignition key to RUN without starting the engine.
+While the engine is running, and the parking brake is engaged, move the hydro pedal forward; the engine should stop. - 6.
+With the parking brake released, turn the ignition key to RUN without starting the engine.
 Pull the PTO switch to ON.
 You should hear an audible click indicating the PTO is activated and the PTO light will illuminate.
 Move the foot pedal to reverse.
 You should hear an audible click indicating the PTO is deactivated and the PTO light should turn off. - 7.
 With the parking brake released, turn the ignition switch to RUN without starting the engine.
 Pull the PTO switch to ON.
-Turn the "Key Choice" key and release.
+Turn the KeyChoice key and release.
 The Operating-in-Reverse warning light should illuminate.
 Move the foot pedal to reverse.
 The PTO and PTO light on the dash should remain on.
 Push the PTO switch to OFF.
 The PTO light and the Operating-in-Reverse warning light should turn off.